josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 Long story/ short story, the day of the race came and here are some tough's about how it went:

 * I didn't die.
-Seriously.
 I knew I had to pace myself, otherwise the race would have ended for me on floor 20th as opposed on floor 86th.
 * You don't sprint, you climb 2 steps at the time at steady pace, and you use the handrails to take off weight from your legs.
 * No need to carb load or hydrate too much.
 If you do well, you will be done under around 30 minutes.
 * Nobody is pushing anyone.
 At least for non-elite racers like me, I was alone for most of the race.